 The Shoppes at Marina Bay Sands (Singapore)

 Think of Marina Bay Sands as the modern, cutting-edge cousin of the Venetian.
-Equally over-the-top and outlandish, the project – designed by Israeli-Canadian architect Moshe Safdie – is perhaps best known for its boat-shaped rooftop complex, where the SkyPark, several high-end restaurants, a spa, and the overly Instagrammed infinity pool.
+Equally over-the-top and outlandish, the project – designed by Canadian architect Moshe Safdie – is perhaps best known for its boat-shaped rooftop complex, where the SkyPark, several high-end restaurants, a spa, and the overly Instagrammed infinity pool.

 The Shoppes themselves also have a canal, offering sampan (a type of boat in the region) rides that circles around the rain oculus, a collaborative art installation by artist Ned Kahn and Moshe Safdie.